-“A school system can never be any better than the teachers teaching in it, if you want to start a revolution in education, make it happen in your own classroom”
+“A school system can never be any better than the teachers teaching in it; if you want to start a revolution in education, make it happen in your own classroom.” – Sir Ken Robinson (1950-2020)

 As teachers, we all rush to ‘transact the curriculum and the syllabuses and most often forget that every single child is special and unique.
-They learn differently, think out of the box and this surely does not only require for a teacher to be patient but also to be as calm as a sea.
+They learn differently, think out of the box, and this surely does not only require for a teacher to be patient but also to be as calm as a sea.
 The teacher needs to show passion and vigour in achieving the goals set and contribute to our nation by shaping the lives and minds of our young generation.
 When I speak about learning differently… what is the first thought that comes to your mind?

 Immediately the thought of IQ comes to our mind.
-All humans have a preconceived notion that everyone’s innate intellectual potential and the capacity is challenging to change.
-Over the years, the understanding of intelligence has unfolded and one such creation is the theory of Multiple Intelligences put forward by Howard Gardner, a psychologist from University of Harvard.
+All humans have a preconceived notion that everyone’s innate intellectual potential and capacity is challenging to change.
+Over the years, the understanding of intelligence has unfolded and one such creation is the theory of Multiple Intelligences put forward by Howard Gardner, a psychologist from the University of Harvard.
 This theory is different from the traditional views of intelligence.
 Gardner says, “In order to capture the full range of abilities and talents that people possess, he theorizes that people do not have just an intellectual capacity but have nine kinds of intelligence.”

-To share a few… musical, interpersonal, spatial-visual, and linguistic intelligences and as suggested a possible addition according to him, the ninth is known as “existentialist intelligence.”
+To share a few… musical, interpersonal, spatial-visual, and linguistic intelligences, and as suggested a possible addition according to him, the ninth is known as “existentialist intelligence.”

-As teachers of an empowering nation, let us altogether feed-forward to create leaders for tomorrow by giving the students in our classroom a platform to grow, learn, develop resilience, and yet have fun!!!
+As teachers of an empowering nation, let us altogether feed-forward to create leaders for tomorrow by giving the students in our classroom a platform to grow, learn, develop resilience, and yet have fun!

 Written by: Radhicka Desai